 With the November 2nd 2001 issue, Radio & Records changed its recurrent rule again.
 For the CHR/Pop chart, which AT40 followed at the time, the recurrent rule reverted back to 20 weeks on and below #20.
 This was the same rule that R&R used before its charts changed back in August.

 For the AT20 shows, the recurrent rule changed to 20 weeks on and below #15.
 This was a new rule for these charts.

 For a history of the chart saga and some differences between R&R & AT40 during the separation, see below.

 Casey Kasem and his staff used R&R for the source of their charts from January 1989 to October 14, 2000.
 On October 21, 2000, AT40 switched from R&R to a chart provided by Mediabase 24/7.
 The Mediabase 24/7 chart appeared to have no coherent recurrent rule, and songs were removed from the chart from as high as #10.
 AT40 said that their new chart was better than R&R's, and that the new chart would provide a "fresher" sound since the chart supposedly moved faster.
 R&R staff have said that AT40 actually changed charts because Mediabase charts were available to AT40 a few days earlier, giving AT40 writers more time to prepare the show.

 On August 10, 2001, R&R changed its charts to Mediabase only data as well as its recurrent rule.
-With the chart change, the chart is now available a few days earlier, and thus AT40 decided to go back to the chart.
+With the chart change, the chart was now available a few days earlier, and thus AT40 decided to go back to the chart.
 The 1st AT40 show that used AT40's new chart was August 18, 2001.